photoprism/photoprism-docs/docs/developer-guide/setup.md

 * [Fedora 32](setup-fedora.md)
 -->

-[^1]: Instead of using Docker, you can also set up your own development environment, for example, based on the installation steps show the the [Dockerfiles](https://github.com/photoprism/photoprism/tree/develop/docker) we provide.
+[^1]: Instead of using Docker, you can also set up your own build environment, for example, based on the steps documented in the [Dockerfiles](https://github.com/photoprism/photoprism/tree/develop/docker) we provide.
 You need at least Go 1.19, TensorFlow for C, Make, NPM 8 and MariaDB 10.9.
 Note that test results are unreliable without Docker.
-Therefore, this method is not suitable for contributors and we cannot provide support if something does not work as expected.
+As a result, this method is not suitable for contributors and we cannot provide support if something does not work as expected.
-[^2]: Docker uses human-readable [Dockerfiles](https://github.com/photoprism/photoprism/tree/develop/docker) that contain all the commands a user could invoke in a terminal to assemble a complete application image.
+[^2]: Docker uses human-readable [Dockerfiles](https://github.com/photoprism/photoprism/tree/develop/docker) that contain all the commands a user would invoke in a terminal to assemble a complete application image.